EternalllZM/rtz-kar/docs/source/dolphin_setup.rst

 .. _`You know the drill.`: https://raw.githubusercontent.com/EternalllZM/rtd-kar/main/docs/source/media/gecko_codes/modifier_guide.txt

+Place these files into your **User/Gamesettings** or **Sys/Gamesettings** Dolphin directory folder depending on whether you are using a portable install.

 Everything is now set.
 You can now look forward to hosting or connecting to a NetPlay session without trouble.